-3. IU Athletics - Sport and Performance Psychology (1-2 students per year).
+IU Athletics - Sport and Performance Psychology (1-2 students per year).
 The practicum in sport psychology provides supervised training to doctoral students in counseling psychology who want to gain experience in providing psychological services to intercollegiate student-athletes at Indiana University supervised by a licensed psychologist and IU sport psychology consultant.
+Placement at this site is facilitated by Dr. Jesse Steinfledt.